benui-dev/notgdc-site/_pages/faq.md

 ### What formats do you accept?

 We accept all kinds of submission formats.
 In the past we’ve received:
-- Social media threads (Bluesky, Mastodon)
 - Presentations (Google Slides etc.)
 - Blog posts
 - YouTube videos
 - Twitch streams
 - Code samples
 - Voice recordings
+- Social media threads

 Feel free to get creative with it!

+If you can, try to post it somewhere that will still be available in a few years, so people will still be able to read it for #notGDC 2030!

 {% comment %}